 THIS one is the one that plays itself on repeat as I watch these parents zipping down the very narrow road leading to the school, the same road that parents walk holding the hands of small children or carrying babies.
 You are a parent of a toddler – you know how fast they can move; what if one of the kids dashes in front of your car with your children unrestrained in your car?
 You will have to stop, or at least try to.

 Answer – At 40km per hour the blow to your unrestrained child’s head making contact with any part of the car is the same as dropping him/her from 6 meters (19 feet) onto concrete.
 CONCRETE.

 Ask yourself, is the alternative my child dying?

 Question – would you throw your child out of a second story window onto a concrete pavement?
 That would be slightly less that the 6 metres.
 And, what are the chances that you will be driving at 40km per hour?

 The 4th leading cause of unnatural deaths in our country is car passenger deaths in children (Medical Research Council).
 Not to mention all the children that are seriously injured or disabled on a daily basis.
-At the Red Cross Children’s Hospital alone, approximately 20 children are treated for injuries sustained in car crashes every single month.
+The Red Cross Children’s Hospital alone, treats approximately 20 children for injuries in car crashes every single month.